 As most of the country begins to leave the snow behind and the idea of spring fishing begins to tickle the fancy, anglers pull their waders out of storage and re-evaluate them for the seasons ahead.
 Here are a few of our favorite waders designed specifically for the ladies and built to last.

-Best Women’s Fishing Waders
+The Best Fishing Waders for Women

 This wader from Orvis took home the “Best of Show–Women’s Waders” award at the 2017 International Fly Tackle Dealer (IFTD) Show.
 And for good reason: The lightweight, versatile waders are specifically designed, contoured, and fit for women.
 FIDLOCK SNAP magnetic fasteners allow quick and easy conversion to waist-high waders, an important feature for warm days on the water.